maryhbb/ng-todo-list-app/README.md

 # ng-ToDo List App

-A mini project to create a simple todo List app using Angular, Typescript and Firebase.
+A mini project to create a simple todo List app using Angular, Typescript and Firebase!

 ![](https://skillicons.dev/icons?i=angular)